12

 Inside

-Upstairs, three first-floor bedrooms each have super-king beds and en-suite bathrooms with both bath and shower.
-The vaulted second floor includes three further bedrooms: two super-king/twin rooms with en-suite showers and one king-sized room with a bath.
-All bedrooms are dressed in 100% Egyptian cotton linens, with feather pillows, down duvets and pocket-sprung mattresses for exceptional comfort.
+Upstairs, the first floor offers three super-king bedrooms, each with en-suite bathrooms featuring both bath and shower.
+On the vaulted second floor are three further bedrooms: two super-king or twin rooms with en-suite showers, and one king room with a bath.
+All beds are dressed in 100% Egyptian cotton linens, with feather pillows and down duvets for added comfort.
+Bathrooms are stocked with Rituals toiletries and Egyptian cotton towels.

 Outside